PrabhaviWKP/Document-Question-Answering-System/README.md

 # Document Based Question Answering System
-This system allows users to upload .pdf or .txt files and ask questions about the document to get accurate answers from the uploaded document.
+This system allows users to upload .pdf or .txt files and ask questions about the document to get accurate answers.
 This uses ***Langchain***, _**OpenAI**, **FAISS**,_ _**FASTAPLI**_ for backend and _**react-vite**_ for frontend.
 After some researches on the same domain I came up with openAI(gpt 4o) because the model generally perform well comparing to the other platforms like Mistral and QwenAI.
 OpenAI has a larger model size, extensive training data and fine tuned for specific tasks.
-While the Mistal and QwenAI offer advantages in cost the OpenAI's performance was significant.
+While the Mistral and QwenAI offer advantages in cost, the OpenAI's performance was still significant.

 # Features
 - Upload .pdf or .txt documents